TiagoMA90/digital-nomads/README.md

 The navigation bar, footer, and pages in the body make use of icons.
 The logo states "Digital Nomads" and is animated by an icon to give the idea that devs are on the move.
 Red was the chosen color to highlight it from the rest of the name.
 Both the header and footer have an image attached to them of somebody networking, to give the impression that they are typing and reading posts.
 Hence the screen at the top and the user hands at the bottom.

+The Fonts displayed in this website were imported from Google Fonts The Icon displayed in the Footer of this website was imported from FontAwesome ad Boxicon

 ## Navbar, Header & Favicon
 - The Navbar features from left to right the [Logo], [Home], [About], [Login], [Register] and the [Search] fields.
 Furthermore, for Users who are logged in, the [Post], [Profile] and [Logout] links.
 - The links guide Users to the respective pages and remain "active" when and if on that page, with the exception of [Post].